Chasexj/Chasexj.github.io/README.md

 # Xi (Chase) Jiang

-*Ph.D.
-Student in Computer Science at University of Chicago* *Last updated: November 2025*
+*Ph.D. in Computer Science at University of Chicago* *Last updated: June 2026*

 ## About Me

-I am a Ph.D. student in Computer Science at the University of Chicago, advised by Prof. Nick Feamster.
+I received my Ph.D. in Computer Science at the University of Chicago, advised by Prof. Nick Feamster.
 I also received my B.S. in both Computer Science and Economic from Colgate Unversity, advised by Prof. Aaron Gember Jacobson.
 My research focuses on synthetic data generation, ML-driven network traffic modeling, and real-time data systems.
 I have published in top-tier venues including SIGMETRICS, KDD, WWW, and CoNEXT.

 Beyond research, I am an entrepreneur and co-founder of multiple startups.